Hormuud Telecom: History

 In 2021, Hormuud announced plans to guarantee nationwide 4G coverage by 2023 in Somalia.
 It calculated that 30% of its 3.6 million customers still rely on 2G networks, the majority of whom reside in rural areas.
 The expansion will provide rural communities access to fast internet services, which is essential for both nationwide and rural economic development.
 Access to 4G is a major goal of Hormuud, in line with the United Nations' Sustainable Development Goals (SDGs).
 In February 2021, the Central Bank of Somalia issued the first mobile money licence to Hormuud Telecom, assuring that its mobile money platform EVC Plus is now formally regulated and licensed by the Central Bank.
 The move formalised digital payments as a payment method within the country and will enable further integration of the Somali financial system with the international financial system.

 Hormuud also launched Somalia's first indigenous mobile money app early in the same year.
 WAAFI combines mobile money, communication, entertainment, and payments, wherein consumers can access bank accounts, perform online transactions, send international remittances, and make international/domestic phone calls all through the app.
 WAAFI's integrated mobile money experience is an upgrade from the existing USSD technology that many Somalis use.

+In 2023, Hormuud Telecom hosted its Somali Success Stories conference, bringing together government leaders, industry representatives and over fifty businesses to celebrate the businesses and innovations driving Somalia's economic growth, and problem solve for the future.

+In 2024, Hormuud Telecom's CEO Ahmed Yusuf was named CXO of the year at the Africa Tech Festival, and CEO of the year at the World Communications Awards.

+In 2024, Hormuud Telecom brought 5G to Somalia, rolling out the service at no extra cost to customers in over 30 of Somalia's towns and cities.
+As a result of the first phase of the rollout 5G coverage in these areas stands at 81%.

+In partnership with Salaam Somali Bank, Mastercard, Telesom, Golis and Paymentology, Hormuud Telecom introduced contactless payments in Somalia.
+Together, they launched a co-branded, tokenised, tap-to-pay digital companion card along with a physical card for Waafi mobile app users.
+The digital card is said to be a first for the Horn of Africa.

+The same year, Hormuud Telecom signed an MoU with the Federal Government of Somalia's Ministry of Environment and Climate Change and Salaam Somali Bank to reinvest climate adaptation and mitigation funding into green initiatives within the country.